2021 Journalism Degree Guide

 Journalism Degrees Decreasing

-The United States has 342 different schools where you can get a degree in journalism.
-Our 2020 Best Colleges for Journalism ranking analyzes 183 of these schools to determine the best overall colleges for journalism students.
+Approximately 425 colleges in the U.S. offer a journalism degree of some kind.
+Our 2021 Best Colleges for Journalism ranking analyzes 143 of these schools to determine the best overall colleges for journalism students.
 Explore this or one of our many other custom journalism rankings further below.

 Journalism Degree Requirements